sourcegraph/srclib/docs/sources/src/make.md

 ## Phase 3.
 Execute

-Finally, `src make` executes the Makefile produced in the prior planning phase.
+Finally, `src make` executes the Makefile created in the prior planning phase.

 The final products of the execution phase are the target JSON files containing the results of executing the tools as specified in the Makefile.